P-Harvey/shyLLM/README.md

     │   ├── distribute          <docker build script>
     │   ├── requirements.txt    <dependencies>
     │   └── setup.sh            <setup script>
-    ├── shLLeM.py               <primary script>
+    ├── shyLLM.py               <primary script>
 ```

 ## Remarks

-shLLeM is still in its early stages of development.
+shyLLM is still in its early stages of development.
 Be sure to
 test any new features or updates thoroughly before using them
 in production.